FAForever/faf-rust-replayserver/docs/architecture.rst

 ---------------

 A Replay is created when we accept the first writer connection with its ID.
-The Replay reads data from writer connections and uses a merging algorithms to merge it into a "canonical" replay.
+The Replay reads data from writer connections and merges it into a "canonical" replay.
 At the same time it sends already merged data to reader connections.

 At some point all writer connections end and no more writer connections will arrive.
-Once there have been no writer connection for a while (e.g. 30 seconds), the Replay stops merging data, stops accepting new connections and saves the replay on disk.
+Once there have been no writer connections for a while (e.g. 30 seconds), the Replay stops merging data, stops accepting new connections and saves the replay on disk.
 After that, once there are no more connections remaining, the replay is over.